© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Penprys Pit Engine House is a scheduled monument protected by Cadw under reference CM266.
 View the official record →

-Penprys Pit Engine House is a post-medieval industrial engine house located in Carmarthenshire, Wales.
+Penprys Pit Engine House is a post-medieval industrial structure located in Carmarthenshire, Wales, and represents the mechanical infrastructure associated with coal mining operations in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM266.

 Penprys Pit Engine House dates from the post medieval/modern period, and is classified as a engine house.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Penprys Pit Engine House is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM266.